AndrewJBateman/ionic-angular-news-app/README.md

 * Status: Working news api and side/tabs menu system.
 News and categories pages work.
 News can be selected using a news source menu.

 * To-do:
-move location news to separate page
-ISO8601 UTC string to time ago categories - change from cards to to list theme scss - improve colors. language change menu i18n
+ISO8601 UTC string to time ago - create pipe fix news-detail so it does not always go to the same page move location news to separate page? store country code so other pages use it. add to common component? theme scss - improve colors. language change menu i18n
 Complete News page - work out how to highlight list item.